acmpesuecc/SolveRR-frontend/README.md

 In the project directory, you can run the following scripts:

-- `yarn start`: Runs the app in development mode.
+- `yarn dev`: Runs the app in development mode.
-- `yarn build`: Builds the app for production to the `build` folder.
+- `yarn build`: Builds the app for production to the `./dist` folder.
-- `yarn test`: Launches the test runner in interactive watch mode.
-- `yarn eject`: Ejects the app from the Create React App setup.
+- `yarn preview`: Starts a local web server built from `./dist` for preview

 ## Built With